kbrisso/file-base/README.md

 ![](/assets/github-images/settings.jpg)

-Filebase will always remain free and the another goal is to have cross-platform usability.
+Filebase will always remain free and the other goal is to have cross-platform usability.

 <p align="right">(<a href="#top">back to top</a>)</p>